-

 - ‘Red-White-Red Card’ (RWR-Card): Obtaining a work permit is facilitated for highly qualified labour, skilled labour in understaffed professions, employed and self-employed key personnel, graduates from Austrian universities and start-up founders.
 The RWR-Card for these categories of personnel is issued for a period of 24 months and for employment with a specific employer.
 After a period of 24 months, he/she may apply for a ‘Red-White-Red Card Plus’, which grants unlimited access to the labour market for one and up to three years.
 Information on the conditions for obtaining the RWR-Card is available at: www.migration.gv.at.

-- An EU Blue Card may be granted to non-EU citizens if (1) they are university (or similar educational institution) graduates; (2) they have a binding job offer to work in Austria for at least a year in an employment corresponding to the education; (3) they earn a gross annual income of at least one and a half times the average gross annual income of full-time employees (in 2021: at least €65,579.00 annual salary plus special payments); and (4) there is no equally qualified worker registered with the Public Employment Service (AMS) available for the job.
-Once the individual has been employed in such a function in Austria for at least 21 months within the preceding 24 months, he/she may apply for the RWR-Card Plus which grants unlimited labour market access.
+- An EU Blue Card may be granted to non-EU citizens if (1) they are university (or similar educational institution) graduates; (2) they have a binding job offer to work in Austria for at least 6 months in an employment corresponding to the education; (3) they earn a gross annual income of at least one time the average gross annual income of full-time employees of € 47.855 in 2024 (in 2023: at least € 45.595,00 annual salary plus special payments); and (4) there is no equally qualified worker registered with the Public Employment Service (AMS) available for the job.
+Once the individual has been employed in such a function in Austria for at least 21 months within the preceding 24 months, he/she may apply for the RWR-Card Plus which grants unlimited labour market.

 - The issuance of other types of employment visas may be subject to quotas.